 Diversity in Houston law firms is an upward trend.
 Hiring for diversity has become a commitment for many firms.
-Check out some great resources on how to best hire
+Check out some great resources on how to best hire for diversity.

 Diversity in the corporate world has moved from a trendy concept to the accepted standard of operation, with most major corporations touting a comprehensive diversity policy.
 Below are some trends we see in the Houston market and how you can be hiring for diversity.